-CNS engages in selling agent services to majority of asset management companies ("the AMC") in Thailand, providing both omnibus account service and selling agent service.
-The objectives of this business are to create more opportunities for clients for their investment and also to support CNS's core business and to become a full-service provider which can help increase CNS's income in the long run.
+The Company engages in selling agent services to majority of asset management companies ("the AMC") in Thailand, providing both omnibus account service and selling agent service.
+The objectives of this business are to create more opportunities for clients for their investment and also to support the Company's core business and to become a full-service provider which can help increase the Company's income in the long run.